software-mansion/scarb/website/docs/registries/overview.md

 You can already use it to discover and [add](#adding-dependencies) packages to your projects.
 [Publishing](#packaging-and-publishing) packages is currently limited, but if there are any other packages you would like to be available - please reach out to us on [Telegram](https://t.me/scarbs_xyz) or [Discord](https://discord.gg/7YXj4Z2).

-## Custom registry

-Although Scarb uses the official registry by default, you can [host your own](./custom-registry) registry or search for and [use](./custom-registry#using-custom-registry) a community-hosted one instead.

 ## Adding dependencies

 If you want to add a package from the official registry as a dependency, you can read about it [here](./../reference/specifying-dependencies#specifying-dependencies-from-official-registry).